 Secret IRS Code 72 (t): Take Advantage of an IRS Loophole that lets you take money out of your IRA before age 59 ½

-There is a massive wave of people getting ready to retire in the next few years.
+The baby boomers are coming!
+Next year, the first baby boomers will turn 65 and officially reach retirement.
 Many are expected to retire before they reach age 65.
-Sounds like a nice idea but how are all these people able to afford to retire early?
+Sounds like a nice idea but how are all these baby boomers able to afford to retire early?
 By law they aren’t allowed to take money out of any of their individual retirement accounts until age 59 ½ without incurring a 10% penalty from the IRS.

 Let me start with one tax secret a number of us ARE aware of.
 Uncle Sam will let you use money set aside for retirement to purchase your first home.
 That means you and anyone you’re buying the home with cannot of owned a principal residence in the two previous years.
 The IRS allows you to withdraw a lifetime maximum of $10,000 for this purpose.
 Even better is the fact that if both you and your spouse are first time home buyers, the IRS allows each of you to take out $10,000 to put towards a down payment.